dumibxd26/StudentsHelper/README.md

 Python/Flask errors: Countless...(for example, when a route isn't working, and a request is made from the front, you get a CORS error(we know-> ????), so we studied a lot of CORS problems just to see that the problem was from the server, because every error on a server just results in a CORS error on the web).<br />
 The database had to be initialised manually on pgAdmin because some command from youtube videos didn't work, and since we changed the schemas a lot of times, it as painful to recreate tables on and on.<br />

+Docker is not working after hours of research.<br />

 Our experience when we started: 0, but we gained a lot of useful information and it was a lot of fun!

+### Running the project

+On frontend: npm install, npm start<br />

+On backend: pip install Flask psycopg2-binary python-socketio Flask-Cors Flask-SQLAlchemy<br />
+	    run with: flask --app backend run<br />
+On SocketIO: pip install Flask Flask-SocketIO Flask-Cors<br />
+	    run with: flask run --p 5001 <br />

+### Teamwork:
+    Each member worked on a component on the frontend and on the backend, and a component on the backend.

+Marinescu Alexandru -> Find matches component and routes for Helper CRUD Dragomir Andrei -> Solve Test backend and frontend Dumitru Stefania -> About page + backend Student Dumitrescu Bogdan -> Chat (frontend & backend), JWT implementation(Register & Login), frontend-backend linking, additional features